 I used a wide aperture for a narrow depth of field, and set my focus somewhere between the windshield and the trees… so nothing is in focus.
 This is a fun technique for really rainy days when you might not pull out your camera otherwise!

-It’s a lot of fun to play with in camera motion blur in nature photography.
+It’s a lot of fun to play with in camera motion blur to create artistic nature photography composition.
 For this shot from Marble, Colorado, I moved the camera in a slow, smooth downward line.
 That in-camera motion produced the vertical blur that gives this abstract shot it’s watercolor feel.
 If you have repeating lines to work with, in-camera motion blur in the same direction can create a pleasing patterned effect.

 Motion blur is endlessly fun to play with.
 I moved my camera to create blur in the above photo – but in the one below, I used the natural motion of the water instead.
 With my camera on my tripod, I used a 10 stop neutral density filter to allow for a very slow shutter speed on a bright sunny afternoon.
 I took this shot of Skogafoss in Iceland using a long lens.
 I zoomed in to avoid the rocks around the falls, and filled my frame with water and the subtle colors of a rainbow instead.
 The slow shutter speed softened the falling water into silky flow lines, providing a clean background for an unusual shot of these falls.